 Why Magnesium Supplements Cause Digestive Side Effects

 Not all magnesium you swallow gets absorbed in the small intestine.
-Whatever isn’t absorbed continues into the large intestine, where it draws water — acting like a mild laxative.
+Whatever isn’t absorbed continues into the large intestine, where it draws water and acts like a mild laxative.

 This is why magnesium oxide, which has notoriously poor absorption (as low as 4% in some studies), causes far more digestive upset than better-absorbed forms.
 The less bioavailable the form, the more unabsorbed magnesium reaches your gut.

-The three most commonly reported side effects are:
+The four most commonly reported side effects are:

 These side effects are dose-dependent.
 They’re more likely if you start at a high dose rather than building up gradually.